MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/ar-mode.md

 # View 3D models without using your device's camera

 The default behavior for viewing 3D models in Dynamics 365 Product Visualize is to use your device's camera and physical environment to place a 3D model.
-When you enable the **Show AR mode toggle button** feature, you can turn off this default behavior, and instead place your model on a gray background or use a background image from your Photos library.
+When you set **Show AR mode toggle button** to on, you can turn off this default behavior, and instead place your model on a gray background or use a background image from your Photos library.
 When you turn AR mode back on, you can use your device's camera to place the 3D model as usual.

 > [!NOTE]
 > Viewing 3D models without using your device's camera is a preview feature.
 Preview features are experimental features that provide access to the latest innovations that the Dynamics 365 Product Visualize team is working on.